rtravis/iAddressBook2RDF/README.md

 ## Overview
 Extract contact information from an iOS AddressBook SQLite database and output RDF data in N-Triples format to a file or to the standard output.
-The output RDF graph tries to use the FOAF <http://xmlns.com/foaf/0.1/> vocabulary when possible.
+The output RDF graph uses the vCard Ontology <http://www.w3.org/2006/vcard/ns#> vocabulary.

 ## License
 Copyright (c) 2015 Robert Zavalczki, distributed under the terms